benhowes/benhowes.github.io/_posts/2019-06-04-zoetrope-journey.md

 Don't get me wrong, there's a great sense of reward in delivering hardware and software to customers and them being able to run their businesses with your work.
 It's just that after a while, you start to wish you were building for yourself, where you can see the ROI rather than someone else.

 Consulting felt crazy difficult for a long time, then suddenly, it was like being in a hamster wheel.
-The constant churn of projects, constant curve-balls (e.g. employee moving away, cancelled projects) but never the less - predictable-ish.
+Predictable, tiring.
+There was always the constant churn of projects, constant curve-balls (e.g. employee moving away, cancelled projects) but it's just normal stuff.

 ## What we tried to do to overcome those
 Like many consulting business owners, I wanted the business to be less dependent on projects, build recurring revenue and increase scalability (i.e. revenue per developer).
 The aims of this were really freedom from the pressure of consulting and also the freedom to create something the way I wanted it to be, at least with comparison to consulting where the clients (understandably) exert quite some control on occasion.